aamanbhagat/Fiancecl/SEO_COMPLETION_REPORT.md

 The CalculatorHub website is now equipped with enterprise-level SEO optimization:

-- **Complete domain migration** from calculatorhub.space to calculatorshub.store
+- **Complete domain migration** from calculatorhub.space to calculatorhub.space
 - **Comprehensive SEO infrastructure** with modern best practices
 - **Scalable metadata system** for easy maintenance
 - **Rich structured data** for enhanced search results